shakna-israel/jcontract/README.md

 The message is a string designed to be human readable - the exact construction of the string is not guaranteed and can be changed arbitrarily between versions.

 The test suite makes use of overriding so that we can test the contract library, it may be a good place to look if you need an example.

+### User Type Specifiers

+If you want to define your own contract Type Specifier, such as for objects of your own classes, then you'll use this function.

+A Type Specifier should look something like:

+	local MyTypeSpecifier = function()
+	  return function(x, kind)
+	    local r = contract.collapse(type(x.name) == "string", "MyType<ContractViolation>: Name should be a string")
+	    if r ~= nil then return r end
+	  end
+	end

 ## contract.IntRange